Skip to content

 report: pdf

-If you don't want to store a copy of your report or output, define the report as False.
+• No report storage: ensures no report data is saved on Satori servers after execution.
 You will still get the overall status of your report and test after completion but the outputs will not be stored.

 settings: